Calibration

 When Compass generates a report, the AI makes informed assumptions based on your connector data and industry norms.
 But every organisation is different:

-Calibration lets you tell the AI: "Here's what you got right, here's what you got wrong, and here's context you're missing."
+Calibration lets you tell the AI: "Here's what you understood correctly, here's what needs to change, and here's the context that should shape the baseline."

 How It Works

-1. Open Calibration — From your report, click the "Calibrate" button
+- Open Calibration — From your report, click Review Before Finalizing

 What You Can Calibrate